 How to Cook Chana Dal

-There are essentially four steps to making chana dal: soak the beans, cook the beans, cook the tomato-spice mixture, stir everything together.
+There are essentially four steps to making chana dal: soak the beans, cook the beans, cook the tomato-spice mixture, and stir everything together.
 Start to finish, it should take you about 40 minutes of cooking time plus another 30 for soaking (if you want).

 What to Serve with Chana Dal